Patterson-Sullivan measures and growth of relatively hyperbolic groups: Introduction

 is co-compact.
 Then the pair $\GP$ is said to be \textit{relatively hyperbolic}, and the action of $G$ on $X$ is called \textit{cusp-uniform}. \end{defn}

 In this setting, the growth rate $\g G$ for the action of $G$ on $X$ is usually called the \textit{critical exponent}, which has been studied for a long time in the fields of Kleinian groups, dynamical systems, and so on.
 It is known that parabolic subgroups are quasi-isometrically embedded with respect to word metric, cf \cite{Osin}.
 By contrast, the asymptotic behavior of the action of $G$ on $X$ even modulo a compact part can be still quite complicated due to the exponential distortion of parabolic subgroups in $X$.
 In \cite{DOP}, Dal'bo-Otal-Peign\'e introduced a parabolic gap property to resolve this issue.
-By definition, $G$ has a \textit{parabolic gap property} if $\g G > \g P$ for every maximal parabolic subgroup $P$.
+By definition, $G$ has a \textit{parabolic gap property} (PGP) if $\g G > \g P$ for every maximal parabolic subgroup $P \in \mathcal P$.
+For a quotient $G\to \bar G$ we could also say that $\bar G$ has a \textit{PGP property} if $\g {\bar P}\le \g {\bar G}$ for the image $\bar P$ of every $P\in \mathcal P$.

 In \cite{DPPS}, Dal'bo-Peign\'e-Picaud-Sambusetti considered growth tightness of a geometrically finite discrete group of isometries of a Cartan-Hadamard manifold.
-They generalized the cocompact case in \cite{Sam3} and proved that $G$ is growth tight, provided that $G$ satisfies the parabolic gap property.
-Thus, we can also consider an analogue of growth gap question for hyperbolic metric.
+They generalized the co-compact case in \cite{Sam3} and proved that $G$ is growth tight, provided that $G$ satisfies the parabolic gap property.
+Thus, we can also consider an analogue question for growth gap with respect to the hyperbolic metric.
 Parallel to Theorem \ref{ThmA}, the following theorem asserts the same phenomenon for growth rates with respect to hyperbolic metric.

 \begin{thm} Suppose that the action of $G$ on $X$ is cusp-uniform with $\g G < \infty$.
 Assume that $G$ satisfies the parabolic gap property.
-Then there exists a sequence $\bar G_n$ of relatively hyperbolic proper quotients of $G$ such that
+Then there exists a sequence $\bar G_n$ of relatively hyperbolic proper quotients of $G$ such that and $\bar G_n$ has the parabolic gap property.

-\end{thm} \begin{rem} It is possible that $\g G=\infty$, see Example 1 in \cite[Section 3.4]{PauGab}.
-We do not need the growth tightness of $G$ with respect to $d$, although it appears to the author that the proof for growth tightness in \cite{DPPS} is valid under the general assumption of Theorem \ref{ThmB}.
+\end{thm} \begin{rem} It is possible that $\g G=\infty$, see Example 1 in \cite[Section 3.4]{GabPau}.
+We do not need the growth tightness of $G$ with respect to $d$, although it appears to the author that the proof for growth tightness in \cite{DPPS} is valid under the general assumption of Theorem \ref{ThmB}. \end{rem} \begin{rem} Recall that the growth rate is not a quasi-isometric invariant.
+Hence, Theorem \ref{ThmB} cannot be deduced directly, even in the case of hyperbolic groups, from Theorem \ref{ThmA}.
+On the other hand, the overall strategy in proving Theorem \ref{ThmB} does share much similarity with that in Theorem \ref{ThmA}. \end{rem}